kevthehermit/PasteHunter/README.md

  - Dump to CSV file.
  - Send to syslog.

+ ## Supported Sandboxes
+ Pastehunter supports several sandboxes that decoded data can be sent to:
+ - Cuckoo
+ - Viper

 For examples of data discovered using pastehunter check out my posts https://techanarchy.net/blog/hunting-pastebin-with-pastehunter and https://techanarchy.net/blog/pastehunter-the-results